top of page

 Trauma‑Informed Competence

-• Understanding of PTSD, C‑PTSD, attachment trauma, trauma bonding, and nervous system regulation
+• Understanding of PTSD, C‑PTSD, attachment trauma and trauma bonding

 • Ability to work within Echo’s therapeutic frame (validation, pacing, psychoeducation)